 ABOUT US

-New members are always welcome at LSC.
-Our choir family is about the joy of making music in a friendly, supportive and easy-going atmosphere, having fun with friends whilst singing a varied repertoire of Musical Theatre and Pop songs.
-We also love organising nights out and theatre trips which add to our sense of community.
+The Liverpool Show Choir motto is ‘Sing Yourself Happy’, and our choir family is about the joy of making music in a friendly, supportive and easy-going atmosphere.
+We are a non-auditioning ladies’ community choir which was set up in 2012, and we enjoy singing a varied repertoire from Musical Theatre to Pop songs.
+We love organising fun nights out to add to our sense of community and new members are always very welcome.

 REHEARSALS